 then commence on judges command

-1. Entrants must be under 25 and enrolled on either a full-time course or be a college-based modern apprentice.
+Entrants must be under 25 at time of enrolment and enrolled onto either a full-time course or be a college based modern apprentices.

 National Seafood Chef of the Year,